Steven is the author of four unpublished novels, several short stories,

 suspense novel where a mystery writer discovers a sabotage plot in WWII

-mystery set in 1930s Baltimore, where an ugly ancient statuette vanishes from
+mystery set in 1930s Maryland.
+An ancient statuette of a Sumerian goddess,

 Steven has held memberships in the Pacific